YishengSun/590PZ-Project/README.md

 3. How to play Hexagon Battleship

-download or clone --> install required libs --> run interface.py --> customize the game board size and numbers for each kind of ships --> If it is valid to put that much ships on the board, it will generate corresponding game.
+download or clone --> install required libs --> run interface.py --> customize the game board size and numbers for each kind of ships --> If it is valid to put that many ships on the board, it will generate corresponding game.
 Else, you need to check the validity and input again.

 In the game, you can see all the clues and hints which I mentioned before.
 You can also restart game at any time.
 (Notice: if you restart the game with same parameter as last time, it will generate a random valid one.)
 After you think you finish, press submit, it will automatically check whether you are right.

 4. two parts of core codes

 a.
 Define the small hexagon cell as a class, store them as an edited list. (like a suqare been cut off the rightup and left down corner)
 ```
 class Hexagon: